Measles: A Comprehensive Guide

 • Supportive care - IV fluids, oxygen therapy, and antibiotics for secondary bacterial infections

 Medical staff monitor patients closely for dangerous complications that may require intensive care.
 Antibiotics may be needed if bacterial infections develop alongside the measles virus.
-Close follow-up after discharge ensures complete recovery and prevents relapse.
+Follow-up after discharge may be needed to monitor recovery from severe complications.

 Living with the Condition